Extension of Foster Care

 - Working with the team to reach Transition Plan goals

-- Meeting monthly with the Family Service Worker to track the plan, identify any needed supports, and discuss how to achieve the Transition Plan goals
+- Meeting monthly with the Family Service Worker to track the plan, identify any needed support, and discuss how to achieve the Transition Plan goals

 - Attending a court hearing or administrative review every six months